markverick/ns3-ospf/README.md

 Simplified OSPF implementation on ns-3, focussing on scalability evaluation

 # Instruction
-Put the folder into ns-3's contrib folder.
+Put the folder into ns-3's contrib folder as "ospf".
 Use it as an Application.

+Only tested on ns-3.35

 Documentation is work-in-progress.